How To Treat ADHD: A Treatment Option Guide

 • Find ways to cope with emotions like frustration

-Medication can be a common part of ADHD treatment, and there are often many medication types and options available to try.
-If you’re interested in adding medication to your treatment regimen, be sure to speak with your doctor or psychiatrist.
-Never start or stop any form of medication without a licensed medical professional’s guidance.
+Medication can be a common part of ADHD treatment, and there are often many medication types and options available that individuals can consider.
+If you’re interested in adding medication to your treatment regimen, speak with your doctor or psychiatrist.

-Some people prefer to explore other options before trying medication, and there can be many alternative treatments to consider.
+Some people prefer to explore other options before trying medication or instead of medication, and there can be many alternative treatments to consider.

-Some supplements may boost brain function and act similarly to the medications that are typically prescribed for this disorder.
-For example, studies suggest that omega-3 fatty acids and Vitamin B6 can improve brain function and reduce the severity of ADHD in some individuals, especially in those who are deficient in these nutrients.
+Some supplements may boost brain function and act similarly to the medications often prescribed for this disorder.
+For example, studies suggest that omega-3 fatty acids and vitamin B6 may improve brain function and reduce the severity of ADHD symptoms and barriers in some individuals, especially those who are deficient in these nutrients.
+Zinc, iron, and magnesium are additional supplements that have been studied in the treatment of ADHD.
+However, there is insufficient evidence to confirm their benefit.

-It can be vital to consult with your healthcare provider to ensure any supplements you wish to take do not interfere with current medications and other treatments.
-Also, check with your doctor to make sure you are taking an appropriate amount of these supplements, and that you are not already getting your recommended amount in your daily diet.
-Taking too many supplements won’t usually enhance your current results, and it may result in negative side effects in some cases.
+Consult your healthcare provider to ensure any supplements you wish to take do not interfere with your current medications and other treatments.
+Check with your doctor to ensure you are taking an appropriate amount of these supplements and that you are not already getting your recommended amount in your daily diet.
+Taking a non-recommended dose of supplements or self-medicating may result in negative side effects and interactions with other medications.

 Getty